wp-plugins/child-theme-configurator/readme.txt

 Tags: child theme, custom theme, CSS, responsive design, CSS editor, theme generator Requires at least: 3.5
 Tested up to: 3.8
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create a Child Theme from any installed Theme by parsing and indexing its stylesheet.
-Each selector, rule and value can then be searched, previewed and modified.
+Create a Child Theme from any installed Theme.
+Each CSS selector, rule and value can then be searched, previewed and modified.

 == Description ==

 Created by Lilaea Media, the team that brought you IntelliWidget, the Child Theme Configurator provides a new approach to WordPress stylesheets.
-The Childe Theme Configurator lets you identify and override only the Parent Theme style attributes you want to change.
+The Child Theme Configurator lets you identify and override only the Parent Theme style attributes you want to change.
 It gives you unlimited control over your WordPress look and feel while leaving your Parent Theme untouched.

 The Child Theme Configurator attacks this challenge from a new angle.
 First, it parses and indexes a Theme's stylesheet so that every media query, selector, rule and value are at your fingertips.
 Second, it shows you how each change you make will look before you commit it to the Child Theme.Finally, it saves your work so that you can fine-tune your Child Theme without the risk of losing your edits.
 You can create any number of Child Themes from any existing Parent Theme.
 The Child Theme Configurator lets you choose from your installed themes (even existing Child Themes) and save the results in your Themes directory.